pinDeliver/pinDeliver-api/documentation/route_create_unit_loads.md

 # Create route with unit loads

-Used to to create unit loads on a route using a route id
+Used to create unit loads on a route using a route id

 ### Endpoint
 ```